• Peaceful Post-Retirement Life

 • Taxable Annuity Income

 The regular pension income you receive after retirement is taxable.
-It is added to your income and taxed per your slab rate.
+It is added to your income and taxed per your applicable slab rate.

 Factors to Consider Before Buying a Pension Plan